pmw-rp/redpanda-schema-registry-replication-transform/README.md

 ## Message Validity

-Redpanda Schema Registry extends the key design used by the Apache Schema Registry by adding two additional fields:
+Redpanda Schema Registry extends the key design used by the Confluent Schema Registry by adding two additional fields:

 - `node` is used to indicate which SR instance published the message
 - `seq` is a long value used by SR instances to determine which message to consider as valid; if the value in the seq